 Or do I want to play it safe?

 Phillips Brooks had another thought about how we should pray:

 “Do not pray for easy lives; pray to be stronger men.
 Do not pray for tasks equal to your powers; pray for powers equal to your tasks.
 Then the doing of your work shall be no miracle; but you shall be a miracle.”

 I don’t want to play it safe.
 I want to be strong enough, obedient enough, and willing enough to let God use me anytime, anyplace, anyway.
 I hope you will join me in that prayer.

 “God may not recall the soldier from the battle, but if He gives him a greater stomach for the fight, and increased strength for its toils, it may be better still for him” (Spurgeon).
 Think about it: If God has left you in the battle, He will give you the strength to be victorious.
 Either way, you come out stronger AND God is glorified!

-Since several commented on Facebook or emailed/texted me with words like, “That’s just what I needed to hear right now,” I thought I would add a couple additional thoughts for you.
+Since several commented on Facebook or emailed or texted me with words like, “That’s just what I needed to hear right now,” I thought I would add a couple additional thoughts for you.

 “Let’s be honest, 90% of our prayers revolve around personal comfort, not God’s glory.
 Too often we try to pray away every problem.
 But what if that is the very thing that God wants to leverage for His glory?
 Let’s not be too quick to pray away the pain, the suffering, the situation, the problem.
 Let’s not just pray ‘get me out’ prayers.
 We sometimes need to pray ‘get me through’ prayers.